Research

 Summary: Widespread permafrost thaw, thaw-induced erosion, and wildfires have altered the concentration and flux of organic carbon, nutrients, and trace metals in Arctic rivers.
 Recent observations from Arctic Alaska indicate that waters draining permafrost landscapes may be susceptible to iron mobilization following thaw.
 One consequence of these altered iron-cycling processes is the abrupt change in color (orange) of stream and river reaches, reflecting a dramatic shift in water quality.
 This multidisciplinary study aims to identify the underlying processes resulting in metal releases in Arctic landscapes, and identify the impact to local aquatic organisms.

-Project Members: Taylor Evinger
+Project Members: Taylor Evinger, Rebecca Frei

 CollaborationsJon O’Donnell and Ken Hill (U.S. National Park Service); Michael Carey, Josh Koch, and Carson Baughman (U.S. Geological Survey).